JamieKrautkremer/CurveSelectScript/README.md

 # CurveSelectScript
-Just a place to store this script file I made for Maya
+Create a custom shelf button and add this Python script to the command.
+Enjoy